 Oil-soluble dyes are also long-lasting, so they will not fade over time on surfaces.
 The main downside, however, is that oil-soluble dye-based tints can be more difficult to remove from surfaces than pigmented stains.

 If you make a mistake while staining, you may need to sand the area down and start over again.
-Unlike water-soluble dyes, you cannot wash them away to get them corrected.
+Unlike water-soluble dyes or natural wood stains, you cannot wash them away to get them corrected.

 The bottom line